 We’ve spoken about Reserve Funds before, what they are and why they’re so important to the life cycle of your property.
 Commissioning a reserve fund study ensures that your reserve fund is enough to ensure that major expenses are taken care of without having to place an undue burden on the owners and minimizes the need for those major expenses in the first place.
-A well maintained reserve fund is key to enhancing the value of your property over its lifetime and ensuring its smooth operations.
+A well-maintained reserve fund is a key to enhancing the value of your property over its lifetime and ensuring its smooth operations.

 Who are the Key Stakeholders?

 As we’ve said before, a reserve fund is crucial for the smooth running of your property, and commissioning a reserve fund study is the first step to creating one.
 This requires both careful study and aligning with key stakeholders to ensure that the reserve fund is both accurate and in line with the long term goals for the property.

 The key stake holders that should be consulted during the conducting of a reserve fund study are: